astoff/isearch-mb/README.md

   ```

   Making motion commands quit the search as in standard Isearch is out
-  of the scope of this package, but can achieved with a bit of work.
+  of the scope of this package, but you can define your own commands
+  to emulate that effect.
 Here is one possibility:

   ```elisp
   (defun move-end-of-line-maybe-ending-isearch (arg)